Franjcf/hybridPorousInterFoam/README.rst

 Free Flow Cases

-     - Test cases regarding the verification of the same solver in a domain where there is no porous media or just a porous media boundary (capillary-driven flows, contact angle implementations, Bretherton thin film-dynamics)
+     - Test cases related to the verification of the solver in a domain where there is no porous media or just a porous boundary (capillary-driven flows, contact angle implementations, Bretherton thin film-dynamics)